 The work in The Simon Community is carried out by volunteers and residents living and working together as a community.
-Full-time volunteers live in our houses with our residents, sharing their mutual strengths and weaknesses and creating a unique atmosphere of love and acceptance.
+Full-time volunteers live in our house with our residents, sharing their mutual strengths and weaknesses and creating a unique atmosphere of love and acceptance.
 This is not easy to sustain, but for many of our residents it may be the first time in their lives that they have been respected and have somewhere they can belong.
 We encourage change without aiming to 'rehabilitate'.

 The working week of a full time volunteer is busy and varied.
 Our volunteers work at all our outreach services and are on hand to support residents at home.
 Living and working with homeless people is not without challenges, but the experience is rewarding.
 Often volunteers apply because they are interested in working wth homeless people but they lack the experience they need to get a job.
 One of our full time volunteers said recently: